singerdmx/flutter-quill/doc/migration.md

    - `QuillHistory` to `QuillToolbarHistoryButton`
    - `IndentButton` to `QuillToolbarIndentButton`

-and they usually have two parameters, `controller` and `options`, for example of the type for the buttons
+and they usually have two parameters, `controller` and `options`, for example the type for the buttons
    - `QuillToolbarHistoryButton` have `QuillToolbarHistoryButtonOptions`
    - `QuillToolbarIndentButton` have `QuillToolbarIndentButtonOptions`
    - `QuillToolbarClearFormatButton` have `QuillToolbarClearFormatButtonOptions`